Down East Library branch to close June 16, reopen at new location July 17

-OTWAY — The Carteret County Public Library System’s Down East branch, currently at 702 U.S. 70E in Otway, will close at the end of business Friday, June 16 in order for preparations to begin for the opening of its new location at 108 Straits Road.
+EMERALD ISLE — The Carteret County Public Library System’s Down East branch, currently at 702 U.S. 70E in Beaufort, will close at the end of business Friday, June 16 in order for preparations to begin for the opening of its new location at 108 Straits Rd.

 According to a county news release Wednesday, the new location is expected to begin service on Monday, July 17.